 To make sure that earning a graduate degree is, in fact, the best next step for you to take, you should ask yourself a number of questions, including:

 - What is my motivation for wanting to earn this degree?
+Do I want to advance in my current field, or transition careers entirely?

 - Will earning my graduate degree make it easier to reach my personal and career goals?